 Approach: Using a combination of taxonomy, content management and data management platforms we converted each individual site signals into segments that can be shipped across distribution networks.
 In an atypical move for a digital lay, we also exported the data to overlay offline signals, demographics and psychographic variables based on location.
 It aligned digital media buying with traditional concepts like Gross Rating Points.

-Issue.
+Lifetime ValueIssue.
 Customer lifetime value should direct marketing and customer service investments.
 But when the future is unknown it is difficult to apply a crystal ball to 20, 30 pr even 40 years out.
 A web-based investment firm needed an estimate of the future - and traditional statistical analysis couldn't extrapolate that far out.

 Approach: Rather han thinking of this as a single problem I imagined two questions.
 First, how long would a person be an investor.
 Second, how does customer value change from one period to the next.
 This allowed us to build two very different models - churn to estimate the number of time periods and Monte Carlo to simulate the migration pattern from one period to the next.
 These became the inputs to a common approached borrowed from our brethern in finance - NPV.
+This approach provided both face validity and enough variation to change how marketing assets were allocated.

 Consumer Persona